Compassionate Representation For Burn Injury Victims

-- Third-degree burns destroy the dermis and the epidermis.
-These types of injuries can also damage tendons, muscles, and underlying bones.
+Third-degree burns destroy the dermis and the epidermis.
+These types of injuries can also damage tendons, muscles and bones.
 Due to the destruction of the hair follicles and epidermis, new skin will not grow on the site of third-degree burns.
 Even after extensive medical attention, third-degree burns typically heal poorly and slowly.

 If you or someone you love has suffered a burn or fire injury, an experienced Atlanta personal injury attorney may be able to help you recover financial compensation for your losses or injuries.

 A few of the most common types of damages with financial compensation for burn injuries are:

 A burn victim may be able to receive full compensation for all medical expenses incurred because of the burn accident.
 This type of compensation includes all current and future medical bills as well as expenses incurred for rehabilitation.
 You may also be able to receive compensation for any lost wages for the time you may have missed from work.
 If the burn injury is so severe that you are unable to complete the essential functions of your job, you may be eligible to receive compensation for your diminished earning capacity.